austincodeit/liveComplaintMap/README.md

 # liveComplaintMap
 Austin Code Live Complaint Map Application

-View this live (in all it's broken glory): http://coacode.coacd.org/liveComplaintMap
+View this live (in all its broken glory): http://coacode.coacd.org/liveComplaintMap

 Note: Must be on COACD domain to view.